-- Call-Forward: The wooden chair on which Hector "Tio" Salamanca is sitting in the flashback strangely looks like a wheelchair, foreshadowing his future handicap.
+- Call-Forward: The wooden chair on which Hector "Tio" Salamanca is sitting in the flashback strangely looks like the wheelchair he now uses.

 - Camera Abuse: When Hank kills one of the twins, brain matter from the exit wound hits the camera lens.